-Dana Collins

-Employment Services Director/Title IX Coordinator
+Ty Anderson

-1100 E. 14th Street Ada, OK 74820

-Admin Bldg Rm.
-160

-dcollins@ecok.edu / (580) 559-5217
+Assistant Vice President of Administration and Finance/Title IX Coordinator 1100 E. 14th Street Ada, OK 74820 Admin Bldg Rm.
+160 tanderson@ecok.edu / (580) 559-5217

 PRIMARY AUTHORITY

 The application of other University policies not related to discriminatory misconduct may trigger this policy if any report or complaint that arises under those processes contains elements of discriminatory misconduct, and will therefore be addressed in accordance with this policy prior to the resolution of other claims.